 Suicide is still the single biggest killer of young British men.
 The reasons are myriad, sometimes opaque and always individual, and men, shockingly, still make up three-quarters of those who take their own life in the UK.

-Despite recently released figures showing male suicide rates in the UK have fallen to their lowest levels in more than 30 years – in 2017, there were 4,383 male suicides and the rate was 15.5 per 100,000 men, down from 20 in the late Eighties, according to data from the Office For National Statistics – death by suicide remains the biggest killer in men between 15 and 35 in the UK.
-I never felt like I could rest easily when such a tragic thing could happen to me, more of of my friends, my family, my neighbour, someone working for me, or someone sitting in an audience that I speak too.
+Despite recently released figures showing male suicide rates in the UK have fallen to their lowest levels in more than 30 years – in 2017, there were 4,383 male suicides, a rate of c15.5 per 100,000 men according to data from the Office For National Statistics.
+But death by suicide remains the biggest killer in men between 20 and 45 in the UK.
+We can’t rest easy when such a tragic thing can still happen to our friend, our family, our neighbour, someone working with us, or ourselves.

-I’m committed to offering my expertise in Data and strategic Design to help find methods of care and support outside the usual channels.
-It’s not about CSR, or some kind of charity thing either, it’s because I don’t want my son ever to feel like he’s lost, or lonely, or forgotten about.
+I’m committed to offering my expertise in coaching, mentorship, data and strategic design to help find methods of care and support outside the usual channels.
+The problem we need to solve isn’t CSR, or charity, it’s not wanting our sons to ever to feel like they’re lost, lonely, or forgotten about.

-For the past 3 years I have used my resources, money, speaking opportunities, and research to look at technologies role in combatting the growing problem of suicide.
-We haven’t pushed any of our technology out into the wild because of the inherent dangers of getting it wrong.
-But we have spent a lot of time and resources inventing, innovating, coding, designing, researching and making to see if there is a role for technology in this space… the signals are looking positive.
+For the past 3 years I have used my resources, money, speaking opportunities, and research to look at technologies role in combatting the growing problem of mens mental health and suicide prevention.
+Groups of us have spent a lot of time and resources inventing, innovating, coding, designing, researching and making to see if there is a role for technology in this space… the signals are looking positive.